v1-valux/llama-mx/README.md

 **Known Bugs:**

+- bot crashes if receiving multiple messages at the same time (e.g. startup after some downtime)
 - only media received while the bot is running can be processed
 - media is downloaded automatically and stored unencrypted